The Benefits of Building a Garden Room Office

 Less hassle than an extension

-Whilst an extension might be the first obvious choice, they come with a lot more upheaval than garden rooms do.
-Not only do you need suitable space on your existing property for an extension, but you’ll need foundations dug, planning permission, building regulations and the building itself could take weeks, as well as be very costly.
+Whilst an extension might be the first obvious choice, it comes with a lot more upheaval than garden rooms do.
+Not only do you need suitable space on your existing property for an extension, but you’ll also need foundations dug, planning permission, building regulations, and the building itself could take weeks, as well as be very costly.

 Cost is another consideration that falls under this heading.
 An extension will cost a minimum of £15,000 due to the complex construction methods used.
 Garden offices will cost a fraction of this.
 Whilst prices will start from around the £3,000 mark, our fully insulated 4m x 3m garden office costs just under £6,000.
 (Costs based on a DIY build, materials only in 2022.)